abdulkadirkaradas/api-client/README.md

 >
 > A token refresh endpoint is required for the automatic token refresh structure to function.
 If it is not provided, the corresponding error will be thrown.

+> [!warning]
+>
+> Automatic token refresh structure requires the `AuthorizationService.login()` function to be called at least once.
+If it is not called, automatic token refresh will not be triggered.

 ```typescript
 interceptorService.response.setTokenRefreshConfig({
   url: config.url,